dialectlabs/docs/docs/alerts/quick-start.md

 ## Customization

 Want to customize the look and feel of your notification bell?
-Check out our **[Advanced React Notifications](./alerts-and-monitoring/advanced-react-notifications.md)** guide where you can see how companies like Tensor have customized the notification widget to match their brand.
+Check out our **[Event Detection and Monitoring](./alerts-and-monitoring/index.md)** guide where you can see how companies like Tensor have customized the notification widget to match their brand.

 You'll find detailed styling options including:
 - Custom colors and themes